civic-commons/opencivic/README.md

 Getting started
 ---------------
-OpenCivic for 7.x requies several patches to be applied to Drupal core.
-It provides a `distro.make` file for building a full Drupal distro including core patches as well as a copy of the `opencivic` install profile.
+OpenCivic for 7.x requires several patches to be applied to Drupal core.
+It provides a `build-distro.make` file for building a full Drupal distro including core patches as well as a copy of the `opencivic` install profile.

 1. Grab the `distro.make` file from OpenCivic and run:

-        $ drush make distro.make [directory]
+        $ drush make build-distro.make [directory]

    or use its url on Drupal.org directly: